 Get into the great outdoors and keep the kids busy at one of these awesome patches of green...

 While it might sometimes feel as though we are living in an urban jungle, when you look beyond the condos and shopping malls, there’s still plenty of green space in neighbourhoods all over Singapore: it’s not called the Garden City for nothing!
-We’ve been getting into the great outdoors, packing picnics and making it our mission to find the prettiest parks in Singapore and playgrounds for kids around the island.
+Time in the great outdoors for us means pram-friendly walks, packing picnics and enjoying time in the prettiest parks in Singapore.
+And of course, when you’ve got littlies, you’ll want to know about the best playgrounds and facilities for the children.
 Behold: the best parks for kids in Singapore…

 Pasir Ris Town Park

-This park is wildly popular with families on the weekends – and it’s easy to see why.
-Equipped with a huge adventure playground, a mangrove forest, a maze garden and a coastline view, Pasir Ris Park manages to be both fun and educational!
-If that’s not enough to keep the kids entertained, there are also pony rides, bird-watching towers, and barbecue pits.
+This place is wildly popular with families on the weekends.
+Head down there and see why many consider it one of the best parks for kids in Singapore!
+Equipped with a huge adventure playground, a mangrove forest, a maze garden and a coastline view, Pasir Ris Park manages to be both fun and educational.
+If that’s not enough to keep the kids entertained, there are also pony rides, bird-watching towers and barbecue pits.

 Pasir Ris Town Park, 116 Pasir Ris Road, Singapore 519116